Localitos/pluto/README.md

 #### Fonts

-Currently we only offer have one font family (Moderat) for use within Localyze applications.
-The Moderat font files must be loaded in the Localyze application because of licensing.
-[Here's how we're loading the fonts in Storybook](https://github.com/Localitos/pluto/blob/main/.storybook/preview-head.html).
-We're open to the idea of offering an open source font with Pluto.
-If you have any ideas on which fonts to offer, please open a [discussion](https://github.com/Localitos/pluto/discussions/new).
+Currently we only offer have one font family (Noto Sans) for use within Localyze applications.

 ### 3. Build some cool stuff.